AI Trail Analysis

 Best times to hike⌄

-Early morning or late afternoon offers cooler temperatures and potentially fewer crowds, especially for the steep climb.
-Spring and Fall provide pleasant temperatures, vibrant foliage, and clearer views.
-Midday in summer can be hot and humid, while winter can present icy conditions on the rocky trail.
+Early morning or late afternoon provides cooler temperatures and potentially fewer crowds, especially on weekends.
+Spring and Fall offer pleasant hiking weather and vibrant foliage, while avoiding the intense heat and humidity of summer.
+Midday on weekends can see significant crowds at the overlook, and summer afternoons can be uncomfortably hot and humid.

 Wildlife & plants⌄